sindresorhus/sindresorhus.github.com/_apps/dato.md

 - Global keyboard shortcut to open/close the app.
 - Supports calendar events with HTML formatted notes.
 - Show seconds in the menu bar clock or in the menu.
 (Optional)
-- “Join Meeting” button on Google Meet and Zoom meeting calendar invites.
+- Zoom, Google Meet, and Microsoft Teams integration.
+(Shows icon on events and button to quickly join)
-- Open calendar events from Google Calendar directly in Google Calendar.
+- Open calendar events from Google Calendar directly in Google Calendar on the web.
-- Custom color for the date & time menu bar text.
+- Custom color for the date & time menu bar item. (macOS 10.15 only, not macOS 11)
 - Comes with multiple menu bar icons to choose from: date in calendar, date with border (like Itsycal), static clock, none.
-- Comes with a Today widget in the Notification Center for time zones.
 - Large text mode.

 <br>